 As well as experiencing the unique landscape, you can take the opportunity to chat to fellow passengers and maybe take a Russian language lesson.
 Enjoy the train’s beautiful lounge car and take meals in the dining cars.

 Standing on the banks of the Volga, Stalingrad, as it was known in Soviet times, was the dramatic scene of one of the most important WWII battles.
 The Russians heroically turned back the Nazi advance here to alter the course of the war.
 We visit the poignantly sobering Mamayev Kurgan war memorial, followed by an informative museum visit.

 Day 19: Moscow

-Having travelled a mammoth 7,000 miles (11,250kms) from Beijing we arrive into Moscow, our final destination.
-Included in our time spent in Moscow is two nights at the outstanding, five-star Baltschug Kempinski hotel, overlooking the Moskva River with an unrivalled view of the Kremlin, Red Square and St. Basil’s Cathedral.
+Having traveled a mammoth 7,000 miles (11,250 km) from Beijing we arrive into Moscow, our final destination.
+Included in our time spent in Moscow is two nights at the outstanding, five-star Four Seasons Hotel Moscow.
+Located in the historic building of Moskva Hotel and occupying one of the most enviable addresses in the very heart of Moscow, the hotel is a short walk from the Kremlin, Red Square and the Bolshoi Theatre.

 Day 20: Moscow

 Our touring program of Moscow principally takes us to the grandeur of the Kremlin – the spiritual, historical and political heart of Moscow – and to see the treasures of the Tsars in the Armoury Chamber.
 We also visit Red Square, an iconic symbol of Russia’s former military and political might with its eclectic mix of fascinating architecture, such as the ornate St Basil’s Cathedral’s magnificent onion-domed spires, the beautiful facade of the world famous GUM department store, constructed in Tsarist times, and the somber and evocative site of Lenin’s tomb.